typetools/jdk/README.md

 Build JDK 21u (not the main JDK!).

-Diff JDK 21 with the upstream commit of OpenJDK, to detect errors.
+Diff JDK 21 with the upstream commit of OpenJDK, to detect unintentional edits.

 ```sh
 cd jdk21u-fork-typetools